 Football After Party from Hell: Night Screams (1987)

 The opening: a couple sitting cozily on their couch watching Troma's Graduation Day.
-While not exactly what I call a date movie, the guy left for a minute to make some burgers out in the backyard (at night?), leaving his lover at the clutches of a gloved killer brandishing a knife, someone she apparently knows since she's hardly surprised seeing them.
-Of course, she gets killed, beef guy comes back, saw her dead, woodenly tries to sound shocked, calmly made his way to the phone to call the police, gets knifed too.
+While not exactly what I call a date movie, the guy leaves for a minute to make some burgers out in the backyard (at night?), leaving his lover at the clutches of a gloved killer brandishing a knife, someone she apparently knows since she's hardly surprised seeing them.
+Of course, she gets killed, beef guy comes back, sees her dead, woodenly tries to sound shocked, calmly makes his way to the phone to call the police, gets knifed too.

 And cue killer playing "Chopsticks" on the dead couple's piano.
 Chopsticks.
 Above all things.

-Then came morning, when a local highschool won a game of football and decided to celebrate their victory by crashing to a teammate's house that night after some brewskies and a live show involving real-life cheerleaders posing as back-up dancers for a singer we don't know and care about.
-Problem for this plan?
-Earlier that day, two escaped convicts made their way to this little town and, after killing off the local sheriff, his deputy, a guy who owns a diner and a lady patron, found their way into the basement of a house.
+Then comes morning, when a local highschool wins a game of football and some teens opt to celebrate their victory by crashing to a teammate's house later that night after some brewskies and a live show involving real-life cheerleaders posing as back-up dancers for a singer we don't know and care about.
+The problem with this plan, though?
+Earlier that day, two escaped convicts made their way to this little town and after killing off the local sheriff, his deputy, a guy who owns a diner and a lady patron, they found their way into the basement of a house.
 The same house where the winning team's supposed to celebrate in, go figure.

-Not only that but we also heard some talk about someone being released from a nut house, claimed to have shown improvements with their behavior.
+But wait!
+There's more; not only do we have a pair of convicts skulking around, but there's also some talk about someone being released from a nut house, claimed to have shown improvements with their behavior.
 So could they be the same killer who offed beef guy and lady in the opening?
-We'll just see as the nubile sex-craved teens gets their untimely demise at the hand of a gloved killer, who seems to be already waiting for them inside the house.
+We'll just see as nubile sex-craved teens get their untimely demise at the hand of a gloved killer, who seems to be already waiting for them inside the house.

-So it makes you wonder who the killer is but not enough character and approach to make you engaged; some of the teens are a hammy bunch actually, especially that plus-size guy who has a knack for doing some odd dance routine which mostly involves him flailing around on his back, but the rest of the cast are paper-thin cut-outs who I can easily label as "Jock #1" or "Slut B".
+So basically, it makes you wonder who the killer is but not enough character sand approach to make you engaged; some of the teens are a hammy bunch, especially one plus-size guy who has a knack for doing some odd dance routines which mostly involves him flailing around on his back, but the rest of the cast are paper-thin cut-outs who I can easily label as "Jock #1" or "Slut B".
 There's a bit of an attempt of make us feel suspicious of the movie's lead guy who is hinted to have some sort of temper problems before.
 Kinda worked though, but something about it just didn't clicked any interest for me.
 (Too obvious that it's a set-up, maybe?)

-Not exactly a bad movie, just barely made a dent to a very cliched plot lines our slashers utilizes so I can recommend this for the curious types, but surely they can do better.
+Not exactly a bad movie, just barely made a dent to a very cliched plot line.
+I can recommend this for the curious types, but surely they can do better.

 1 female kitchen knifed on the back